 RPS Fellowship Panel

-My Royal Photographic Society Fellowship was awarded in October 2021.
+My Royal Photographic Society Fellowship was awarded in the Contemporary category:

 It requires a panel of 21 prints that reflect the Statement of Intent, and makes a cohesive, consistent and distinctive set of work.